ethersphere/swarm/README.md

 ### Compatibility of Bee with the first Swarm

 No compatibility on the network layer with the first Ethereum Swarm implementation can be provided, mainly due to the migration in underlying network protocol from devp2p to libp2p.
 This means that a Bee node cannot join first Swarm network and vice versa.
-Migrating data is possible, please refer to Bee documentation.
+Migrating data is possible, please get in touch for more info on how to approach this. 🐝

 ### How to get in touch